 Where is asbestos being used?

-Before regulation of the substance, asbestos was commonly found in the construction, shipbuilding and automotive industries.
-In present day, asbestos is still being used in these industries, at regulated levels.
+Before regulation of the substance, asbestos was commonly found in the construction, shipbuilding, and automotive industries.
+In the present day, asbestos is still being used in these industries, at regulated levels.
 However, asbestos can still be found in: